panzerdp/dmitripavlutin.com/content/posts/122-this-algorithm/index.md

 ## 4. Summary

-In this post, I presented a formal algorithm to determine the value of `this` inside of any kind of function invoked in any kind of way.
+In this post, I presented an algorithm to determine the value of `this` inside of a function invoked in a certain way.

-While the algorithm is kind of difficult at first, if you try to understand the examples I presented, you would soon realize how easy is to apply the algorithm.
+While the algorithm might be challenging at first, if you understand the step-by-step examples, you will realize how easy is to apply the algorithm to finally understand how `this` works in JavaScript.

 *Have any questions on the algorithm?
 Write a comment below!*